Content design for dating app investigation

 Art, Community, and Boston Chinatown

-A documentary about community artists in Boston who use art to uplift Chinatown community voices.
+A documentary about community artists in Boston who use art to uplift the Chinatown community voices.

 Growth Redesign